iancleary/nuxtjs-contentful-blog/blog/introduction-to-ci-cd.md

 Use `cd new-directory` to change into the new directory you just created (replace `new-directory`)

-Run `pipenv` to display it\'s options.
+Run `pipenv` to display it's options.
 Take a look at what’s offered.

 Next, run `pipenv install --dev` to install the production and development dependecies specified in the `Pipfile`.